utom/sketch-measure/README.md

 ### The quickest way:

-_NOTE: If your mac has has not installed GitHub client, You need to install [GitHub for mac](https://mac.github.com)_
+_NOTE: If your mac has not installed GitHub client, You need to install [GitHub for mac](https://mac.github.com)_

 1. Click on the [Clone in Desktop](github-mac://openRepo/https://github.com/utom/sketch-measure) button on GitHub
 2. Press `command` + `shift` + `g` to find plugin folder, then paste plugin folder path